 The inventive Shumakov's special tubes directly from the source.
 Shumakov's tubes are now available from other sources, Bidoz Products amongst them.

 This shop has a fairly wide selection of tubes and tube fly materials as well as hooks and tools.

-Norwegian Mustad has a collossal selection of hooks including dedicated tube hooks (the new single 60500BLN amongst others) as well as many other types of hooks suitable for tube flies.
+Norwegian Mustad has a colossal selection of hooks including dedicated tube hooks (the new single 60500BLN among others) as well as many other types of hooks suitable for tube flies.
 Mustad hooks are widely available, but unfortunately the selection, names and information on the web keeps on changing, so no direct links...

 Partridge of Redditch